Submerged: Hidden Depths is just the kind of relaxing experience I need right now

 I really do appreciate the laid-back atmosphere of the adventure and the way it just lets you dive right in and soak up the journey at your own pace.
 This is a sequel, but it's also easy to get on board with Submerged: Hidden Depths without having played the first.
 While I only got to spend a short amount of time in the world, the mystery surrounding the setting and the story is enough to leave me wanting to return and discover what else this sunken city holds.
 If you've yet to experience Uppercut Games adventure and you're looking for a relaxing experience with plenty to pique your curiosity, this could be for you.

-Submerged: Hidden Depths is set to release on PC, Xbox One, Xbox Series X/S, PS4, and PS5 later this year.
+Submerged: Hidden Depths is set to release on PC, Xbox One, Xbox Series X/S, PS4, and PS5 on March 10, 2022.